Where are the pillars of Norbiton? In what shifting sands do they plant their feet? How do they sustain our giddy, skyward brickwork?

 But if Norbiton: Ideal City is not so easily legible, then neither are a great many structures.
-When from 1420 Filippo Brunelleschi began to raise the great empty dome of the cathedral of Santa Maria del Fiore in Florence above the higgeldy detail of the city and its congregations, he did so as if by conjuration, without the mechanical aid of a centring scaffold or internal bracing.
+When from 1420 Filippo Brunelleschi began to raise the cavernous empty dome of the cathedral of Santa Maria del Fiore in Florence above the higgeldy detail of the city and its congregations, he did so as if by conjuration, without the mechanical aid of a centring scaffold or internal bracing.
 The eight sides of the dome rose into nothingness, a quinto acuto converging course by course, brick upon delicate interlocking brick, an inner and an outer shell of tapering thickness and consistent cleverness.

 The whole was necessarily inwrought with great structural strength, however.
-In order to resist the hoop stress (the deformation of the dome after loading), chains of sandstone beams and wooden beams were laid periodically around the circumference of the dome.
+In order to resist the hoop stress (the deformation of the dome after loading), chains of sandstone beams and wooden beams were laid periodically around the circumference of the dome1.
 Each sandstone beam was seven-and-a-half feet in length and seventeen inches in section, and each weighed two tonnes.
 They were lifted into place by means of a great ox-hoist, the oxen below lurching around a vast capstan which drew ropes through pulleys, ropes as thick as a man’s arm, they say, which needed constant wetting as they passed through the wood of the machine lest the immense frictions set light to the whole.

 And in the documents of the Opera del Duomo there is talk of an additional chain of iron to be laid atop each sandstone course.
 The masonry, we read, has an iron skeleton.
 However, magnetical searches in the 1970s, penetrating to the dense and complex body of the dome, could find no trace of any ironwork.